Nnadroj/BouiBoui/README.md

 - Topic of the Hackathon:  Travel
 - Time: 36hrs

 Ideation: Our idea was to create an app for travelers to discover small "bouibouis" (small & typical places where locals are often going).
 The app is location-based and gives a list of close by restaurants, bars & more that the user can choose via a Tinder style list.
-In our concept, the places available in the app are validated by the team base on certain criterias.
+In our concept, the places available in the app are validated by the team based on certain criterias.

 Co-authors: